Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Main Results

-for any independent\footnote{A rigorous reformulation is provided in Remark~\ref{rmk: sum of variables}} $\tX, \tY \in L^{\infty}_{c}(\R)$ we have, $\rho( \tX + \tY) = \rho(\tX) + \rho(\tY)\eqsp$. \end{enumerate} \end{proposition} We derive these results using a single MDP instance where the geometry of the transitions enforces algebraic constraints on the risk measure, see Appendix~\ref{prop:proof prop addivite homo}.
+We derive these results using a single MDP instance where the geometry of the transitions enforces algebraic constraints on the risk measure, see Appendix~\ref{prop:proof prop addivite homo}.
 Combined with \cref{cond: PE,cond: PO}, transitions to a next state imply positive homogeneity, and transitions to two different next states imply additivity for independent variables.
 Note that item 1 and item 3 in Proposition~\ref{prop: additive and homogeneous} imply translation-invariance.
 Proposition~\ref{prop: additive and homogeneous} already rules out several of the standard risk measures, e.g., positive homogeneity rules out \erm{} and additivity rules out \cvar.
-To completely characterize law-invariant risk measures satisfying \cref{cond: PE,cond: PO}, we rely on an additional assumption (monotonicity) to invoke representation theorems from the literature on statistics~\citep{mu2024monotone}, or to a stronger continuity notion ($W^1$-continuity).
+To completely characterize law-invariant risk measures satisfying \cref{cond: PE,cond: PO}, we rely on an additional assumption (monotonicity) to invoke representation theorems from the literature on statistics~\cite{mu2024monotone}, or to a stronger continuity notion ($W^1$-continuity).

 Our first characterization requires the assumption that $\rho$ is monotone.
 We then use the results in~\citet{mu2024monotone} to obtain that $\rho$ can be decomposed as a mixture of entropic risk measures; i.e., $\rho$ must have a representation of the form